BrightonKahrs/pbi-embedded-ai-infused/README.md

 A full-stack application that integrates Power BI Embedded with AI-powered chat capabilities using Microsoft Agent Framework.

+## 🎯 New: Visual Embedding Support

+This application now supports **both full report and specific visual embedding**!
+See the [Visual Embedding Guide](./VISUAL_EMBEDDING_GUIDE.md) for detailed instructions on how to embed specific visuals from your Power BI reports.

 ## 🏗️ Architecture

 This project consists of two main components: